About this guide

 We’ll always investigate ways of working with new fund managers upon request.
 We’ll base our decision on whether we can administer the asset compliantly and digitally.

-We will handle all aspects of fund administration, facilitating order execution through Calastone for funds and Winterflood Business Services for exchange traded instruments.
+We’ll handle all aspects of fund administration, facilitating order execution through Calastone for funds and Winterflood Business Services for exchange traded instruments.
 Our order execution policy will form part of the terms you’ll need to sign with your clients.
 We will also oversee all distribution agreements with fund managers, too.

-Using the Professional UI, DFM platform users will be able to create and maintain model portfolios, link them to client accounts, and rebalance them at any time.
+DFM platform users will be able to create and maintain model portfolios, link them to client accounts, and rebalance them at any time.

 7. Cash management